euc-dev/ws1-sdk-intelligence/docs/Android/crittercism-config.md

 ### setPreserveQueryStringPatterns (patterns)

-Set a list of URL patterns for which the query strings will be preserved when Network Insights data is sent to Workspace ONE Intelligence.
-URLs that are not in this list will have their query strings removed before Network Insights data is sent to Workspace ONE Intelligence.
-If a URL in this list is also denylisted, then the denylist takes priority and network data will not be sent to Workspace ONE Intelligence for that URL.
+Set a list of URL patterns for which the query strings will be preserved when Network Insights data is sent to Omnissa Intelligence.
+URLs that are not in this list will have their query strings removed before Network Insights data is sent to Omnissa Intelligence.
+If a URL in this list is also denylisted, then the denylist takes priority and network data will not be sent to Omnissa Intelligence for that URL.

 Patterns are case sensitive and may be any length.
-A zero length string will result in all query strings being included in Network Insights data sent to Workspace ONE Intelligence.
+A zero length string will result in all query strings being included in Network Insights data sent to Omnissa Intelligence.

 **Declaration**